hiikate/Deep-Learning/README.md

 # Deep-Learning
-Here are the totebooks from my fast.ai Deep Learning course
+Here are the notebooks from my fast.ai Deep Learning course